 Dividing Fractions (Flip It & Multiply)

-Rule: Flip the second fraction (reciprocal) and multiply.
+- Flip the second fraction (take its reciprocal).

 Adding & Subtracting Fractions